nymea/nymea-plugins/zigbeetradfri/README.md

 **Pairing instructions**: Open the ZigBee network for joining.
 Click the connect button 4 times within 5 seconds.

+### TRÅDFRI Symfonisk

+The [Remote control](https://www.ikea.com/us/en/p/symfonisk-sound-remote-white-20370482/) is *not* supported properly yet, even if it shows up when pairing.
+This implementation of this device is still under construction.

+**Pairing instructions**: Open the ZigBee network for joining.
+Click the connect button 4 times within 5 seconds.

 ### TRÅDFRI Motion sensor

-The [Remote control](https://www.ikea.com/us/en/p/tradfri-wireless-motion-sensor-white-60377655/) requires the latest firmware version in order to work properly with nymea.
-If the thing shows up in nymea once paired, but no button events will be recongized, please update the device to the latest firmware version and re-add it to nymea.
+The [Remote control](https://www.ikea.com/us/en/p/tradfri-wireless-motion-sensor-white-60377655/) is fully supported.

 **Pairing instructions**: Open the ZigBee network for joining.
 Click the connect button 4 times within 5 seconds.

 ### TRÅDFRI Signal repeater

 The [Signal repeater](https://www.ikea.com/us/en/p/tradfri-signal-repeater-30400407/) is fully supported.

 **Pairing instructions**: Open the ZigBee network for joining.
 Press the setup button with a needle for 5 seconds.

 #### Control outlet